alex-evseenko/codegen/README.md

 Abstract Declarative Application Language -- Code Generation DSL
 ===============================================================

-Java-classes generation based on dynamic composition of code-fragments into methods and classes.
+Code Generation DSL (Codegen DSL or just Codegen) is a meta-programming framework that allows generating of Java-classes based on dynamic composition of fragments of code into methods and classes.
-Code generation DSL consists of Scala classes described below.
+Codegen DSL consists of Scala classes described below.

 Code
 ----

 Presents any fragment of code.
 Contains anything that could be treated as target code.
-Code trait is immutable, initializing is possible either via extending and overriding of holder method or using implicit StringContext class.
+Code trait is immutable, initializing is possible either via extending and overriding of `holder` method or using implicit `StringContext` implementation.
 Overriding makes sense when target code is a closure that depends on some values:
 ```
 val expr = new Code {